-Under the UCPA, the misappropriator which damaged the trade secret owner’s business interests by wilfulness or negligence is liable to compensate for such damages; in case the misappropriation is found wilful, the court may award up to treble damages (Articles 11 and 14-2).
+Under the UCPA, the misappropriator that damaged the trade secret owner’s business interests by wilfulness or negligence is liable to compensate for such damages; if the misappropriation is found wilful, the court may award up to treble damages (Articles 11 and 14-2).

 Misappropriation and Actual Damages

-However, as it is difficult for the claimant (owner) to prove the causal relation between the misappropriation and actual damages, the UCPA provides damage calibration rules based on the following legal presumptions.
+However, as it is difficult for the claimant (owner) to prove a causal relation between the misappropriation and actual damages, the UCPA provides damage calibration rules based on the following legal presumptions.

 Further, where the court recognises the extreme challenge of proving the amount of damages incurred with respect to the misappropriation in litigation owing to the nature of the case, the court may determine a reasonable amount on the basis of the entire purpose of oral proceedings and the outcome of examination of evidence (Article 14-2).